rebelsky/csc207c/_labs/binary-search-trees-continued.md

 -----------

 If you have not done so already, do the normal preparation.
 That is, fork and clone the specified respository and input it into VSCode.
+Then update the README and push.

 Exercises
 ---------